 We know people who employ their own personal assistant for their care and support are worried about COVID-19.
 In this time of uncertainty, ensuring people who need care and support is a priority.
 We therefore want to reassure them that we will do everything possible to keep care going.
-The letter located here was sent out to Direct Payment recipients or their representatives outlining the current position and what to do should they have any difficulty maintaining support and how to access PPE.
+The Direct Payments COVID-19 Guidance (LCC Intranet) was sent out to Direct Payment recipients or their representatives outlining the current position and what to do should they have any difficulty maintaining support and how to access PPE.

 - Service Providers Letter

-A letter has been sent by commissioning colleagues to people who have Homecare or Community Supported Living.
-It is located here.
+A letter has been sent to people who have Homecare or Community Supported Living.

-A letter sent to all Adult Care & Community Wellbeing contracted service providers.
-It is located here.
+A letter has been sent to all Adult Care & Community Wellbeing contracted service providers.

 - Health and Wellbeing Tips and Advice

 - Supporting Colleagues on Social Media